Parent Coordination in Utah: What a PC Does and When to Use One Dustin February 24, 2026

 A Simple Checklist Before You Request a Parent Coordinator

-Repeat conflict: Are the same disputes happening over and over (exchanges, school updates, activities, make-up time)?
+• Repeat conflict: Are the same disputes happening over and over, such as exchanges, school updates, activities, or make-up time?

 Parent coordination is not about “winning” against the other parent.
 It is about reducing repeated conflict that disrupts a child’s routine.
 When used at the right time and with clear boundaries, a parent coordinator can help parents implement parenting orders more consistently and keep children out of adult disputes.